floesche/neuView/ROI_PERCENTAGE_IMPLEMENTATION.md

 - **Find output targets**: Sort by % Output to see which ROIs receive most output from the neuron type
 - **Cumulative analysis**: See which top ROIs account for 80% of connections
 - **Flexible filtering**: Use logarithmic slider with OR logic - shows ROIs with significant input OR output
-- **Smart default**: 1.5% threshold captures most scientifically relevant connections
+- **Perfect default**: Exactly 1.5% threshold captures most scientifically relevant connections
-- **Fine-grained control**: Logarithmic scale provides better resolution at low percentages
+- **Balanced control**: 0.1 step size balances precision with usability
 - **Comprehensive view**: OR filtering prevents missing ROIs that are important for either input or output
+- **Easy adjustment**: 40 total steps make it easy to find the right threshold
 - **Search specific ROIs**: Type partial ROI names to quickly locate regions of interest

 This comprehensive enhancement provides researchers with powerful tools for analyzing neural innervation patterns while maintaining scientific accuracy and hemisphere-specific filtering.
 The OR filtering logic ensures that ROIs important for either input or output connectivity remain visible, providing a more complete view of neural circuit organization.
 The interactive interface enables both broad overviews and detailed focused analysis of ROI connectivity data.